 The First Walmart Store

-No one could have envisioned how much Walmart stores have changed since the 1970s, not even the store’s famous founder, Sam Walton.
+No one could have envisioned how much Walmart stores have changed since the 1960s and '70s, not even the store’s famous founder, Sam Walton.
 The growth of the mega-chain was spurred on by Walton’s desire to give customers what they want at the best price available.
-Vintage photos of 1970s Walmart stores give a glimpse into the early beginning of the world’s largest retail chain.
+Vintage photos of Walmart stores give a glimpse into the early beginning of the world’s largest retail chain.

 From Small-Town Five and Dime to Global Empire